AIARE 2

 LOGISTICS . . .

-Check out our Local Lodging Partners; your confirmation email will contain discount codes for the lodging partners indicated
+Check out our local lodging partners your confirmation email will include discount codes for participating locations

 Max CLIENT TO GUIDE RATIO . . .